 2. If you have college experience but have not met all required prerequisites, you may apply to the pre-professional years (Year 1 or Year 2) of the BS/PharmD program.
 Follow this process:

-- Submit official transcripts from all colleges and/or universities you attended.
+- Submit official college transcripts from each institution attended

 If you’re applying as an international student, you must provide proof of English Language Proficiency and Certification of Finances along with your application.
 Check the Undergraduate Admission page for more information about the application process and additional requirements for international students.